 Solomon: "A good name is better than precious wealth."

-and master's degree in classics (respectively from Acadia and Dalhousie University in Nova
+and master's degree in classics (respectively from Acadia, 1984, and Dalhousie, 1996; universities in Nova

 Scotia Canada).
 The honor's thesis treated of a comparison between pre- and